 🔶 Signs You May Be Operating from a Fixed Mindset

-Before learning how to build a growth mindset for adults, check if any of these resonate with you.
+Before learning how to build personal growth mindset for adults, check if any of these resonate with you.
 Awareness is the first step toward personal transformation.

 1. You Avoid Challenges or Feel Drained by Them